 Lawrence E. Chinnock

 Supervised experience is obtained in a variety of settings and at different times during the course of study.
-First-year students complete a two-week practicum assignment during the Spring Quarter.
-Second-year students complete a four-week assignment following Spring Quarter.
-The major clinical assignments are during the third year.
-The student will be assigned a ten-week affiliation during the Summer Quarter, an eleven-week affiliation during the Winter Quarter, and a ten-week affiliation during the Spring Quarter.
+First-year students complete a four-week clinical experience during the spring module.
+Second-year students complete a four-week clinical experience following the spring module.
+The major clinical experiences are during the third year.
+Student are assigned experiences as follows: 12 weeks during the autumn module, 11 weeks during the winter module, and 10 weeks during the spring module.

-All clinical assignments will be made by the academic coordinator of clinical education or a designee.
+The director of clinical education (or a designee) plans and schedules all clinical assignments.
 Because of the limited number of local facilities available, assignments cannot be made on the basis of the student's family/marital status or personal preference.
 Although the department makes an effort to accommodate the student's preference, the student agrees to accept the clinical assignments made by the department at any of the affiliated facilities, whether local or out of state.
 Students should expect that at least one rotation will be beyond commuting distance from Loma Linda University.
-Many clinical sites will require the student to have a current flu vaccine if the rotation is during the "flu season."
-Students need to be aware of this potential requirement before enrolling in the D.P.T. degree program.
+Many clinical sites will require the student to have a current flu vaccine if the rotation is during flu season.
+Therefore, the University requires that all students receive the flu vaccine on a yearly basis.

-Upon completion of the degree, graduates should be qualified to demonstrate:
+Upon completion of the degree, the graduate should be able to:

 Admission is based on a selective process.
 Criteria used include: G.P.A., completion of subject requirements, interview, and recommendations.
 In addition to Loma Linda University and School of Allied Health Professions admissions requirements, the applicant must also complete the following requirements: